nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 error message.
 Let us run through an example on how to edit the details of a person.

 Suppose your classmate, Alex Yeoh, has provided you with the wrong phone and email.
-Identify the index number of `Alex Yeoh` in the application (1 in the image below).
+Identify the index number of "Alex Yeoh" in the application (1 in the image below).
 If you are not able to find their name, refer to [find person command](#finding-a-person-find-person) on how you can find them.

 Then, enter the command `edit person 1 -p 91234567 -e johndoe@example.com`.

-If done successfully, you should see the new details show up under in the [persons section](#persons-section) under `Alex Yeoh` as seen below.
+If done successfully, you should see the new details show up under in the [persons section](#persons-section) under "Alex Yeoh" as seen below.

 ![Edit Person Example](images/EditPersonExample.png)